Using Your Legal Plan

 There are a variety of child custody scenarios, depending on each parent’s involvement and what a court may decide:

 • Sole custody (sometimes called full custody) means only one parent has the legal right to act on your child's behalf, which can apply to both physical and legal custody.
 This often means your child spends all or a majority of time with one parent.
 In some cases, a judge may grant sole custody to a parent in a situation where the other parent is deemed unfit or unable to take responsibility for the child.
-These are situations where there may be neglect, drug or alcohol abuse, child abuse, or a history of violence or mental instability is a factor.
+These are situations where there may be neglect, drug or alcohol abuse, child abuse or a history of violence or mental instability is a factor.

 • Joint custody is an arrangement where both parents may share joint legal custody, joint physical custody or joint legal and joint physical custody.
 This arrangement allows for the responsibility to be shared without overburdening one parent.
 When the children are in the actual physical custody of a parent, that parent has the responsibility for ensuring that the children are fed and properly cared for and taken to school.
 That parent must also take responsibility for any medical or dental emergencies which arise.